 After studying nursing and paramedicine with Charles Sturt University, Elyce worked as a nurse in Young, Bathurst and Broken Hill.
-She built her skills as a critical care nurse before heading back to Wagga Wagga to tackle her PhD and begin a new phase of her career as a lecturer at Charles Sturt’s Three Rivers Department of Rural Health.
+She built her skills as a critical care nurse before heading back to Wagga Wagga to tackle her PhD and begin a new phase of her career as a lecturer at Charles Sturt.

 It’s a role that sees her empower the rural health workforce through education, mentorship and research.

-“As a nurse, every day offers you the opportunity to affect the lives of patients and staff in the unit where you work.
+“As a nurse, every day offers you the opportunity to affect the lives of patients and staff.
 But working with Charles Sturt means I have the ability to have a wider effect on rural health.
 I have the opportunity to:

-- Influence those at the beginning of their health careers through education and mentoring those who are further along.
+- Influence those at the beginning of their health careers through education.
+And mentor those who are further along.

 - Help attract and retain health professionals by having rural health acknowledged as a valuable specialty.